 Congregation Shir Heharim in its efforts to repair the world.

 Brattleboro Area Jewish Community’s Social Action Committee, led by Janet Athens, is helping to address the needs of our area’s homeless population.
 BAJC provides a monthly meal to the overflow shelter between the months of November and April .
 The coordinator sends out a list of meal components and families or individuals sign up to bring these to the overflow shelter one evening per month.
 The list is organized online, and the foods and supplies are brought ready to serve.
-People are needed to serve the food and help clean up afterwards.
+People are needed to serve dinner.

 You can help the world-wide refugee crisis, locally, through “Carry Me Home,” a local project that is collecting specific children’s items for distribution to refugees fleeing the war-torn Middle East.
 Carry Me Home is collecting used baby carriers in good condition, gently used snow boots, children’s winter jackets, hats, gloves, scarfs, socks, lined winter pants (no bibs), small stuffed animals and toy cars.
 Drop-off points include the Putney Library, In The Moment Records at 142 Main Street in Brattleboro, and Natural Beauty Hair Salon at 106 Route 5 in Guilford.
 People wishing to donate money to assist with shipping the collected items can do so by contacting CarryMeHomeCampaign@gmail.com or visiting them on Facebook: www.facebook.com/CarryMeHomeWithLove .